 - Harden architecture with zero-trust, segmentation, & encryption

-- Use microservices, Kubernetes, and cloud-native DevOps for scalability
+- Use microservices, Kubernetes, and cloud-native computing for scalability

 What is cloud-based software and how does it work?